xsghetti/website/content/posts/1712425484092-Neovim?!/index.md

 title: "Neovim?!"
 date: 2024-04-06
 draft: false
-description: "a description"
+description: "wtf is neovim?!"
-tags: ["example", "tag"]
+tags: ["neovim", "nvim", "IDE"]
 ---
  So I've finally been persuaded to try out NeoVim, and man am I not disapponited.